ashutoshmjain/homepage/_posts/2017-08-03-write-like-a-coder.md

 | Action            | Command    | Comments               |
 |-------------------|------------|------------------------|
 | Start spell check | :set spell | Use it in command mode |

-#### plasticboy/vim-markdown
+### plasticboy/vim-markdown

 There are three main reasons for me to use this plugin
 - **Smart folds** - This plugin folds my long posts smartly in headings , sub headings etc  ..
 Can go up to six folds .
 Which is an overkill but you can set up less folding in .vimrc
 - **Table formatting** - As you can see from the table above, tables created with Tabularize are very basic, you can enhance the format with :TableFormat.
 This also means the Tabular plugin must be above this in .vimrc.
 - **Table of content on the fly** - Many times in work in progress large docs, as you research, you want to quickly get to a section of the document.
 This plugin quickly creates a table of content in a side pan (or horizontal window).
 And allows you to hit enter on any of the section and navigate to the main document.
 Commands are :Toc or :Toch

-#### scrooloose/nerdtree
+### scrooloose/nerdtree

-#### vim-airline/vim-airline
+### vim-airline/vim-airline

-# markdown
+# Markdown

 lets just say that markdown is an easier (and elegant) way to create html documents.
 Rather than using difficult tags, markdown supplies a set of notations that are work well when document is displayed by a browser.
 GitHub automatically shows the README.md on the front page of repository just below all the files.
 Good integration.
 Here is my go to blog post on [markdown](https://blog.ghost.org/markdown/) .
 And some of the commands I regularly use.

 - **Block Quote** - A forward arrow '>' will put your lines into a quote.
 A good way to quote someone or bring your own perspective

 # Jekyll

-<hr><a name="jk"></a> jekyll a tool to suck up a website and render on web with least back and forth with server.
+Jekyll a tool to suck up a website and render on web with least back and forth with server.
 It works great with static websites (blogs).
 That much for technology :-)  For a reader, it offers beautiful and instant reading environment; from writer standpoint , it has ton of customizable templates to host your content.
 Its a default hosting mechanism of GitHub pages as well.
 My blog is hosted on gh pages and thus you are reading this text via jekyll.

-# fountain
+# Fountain

-<hr><a name="fn"></a> Fountain is markdown "on steroids" for writing screenplays.
+Fountain is markdown "on steroids" for writing screenplays.
 I haven't used it yet cuz I have never written a screenplay but it is on my todo to explore this space.